znerol/podpourri/doc/podpourri.conf.5.rst

 Description
 -----------

-When building images ``podpourri-build`` will read configuration from *$HOME/.config/podpourri/podpourri.conf* file if it exists.
+When building container images ``podpourri-build`` will read configuration from *$HOME/.config/podpourri/podpourri.conf* file if it exists.

 The configuration file uses the same syntax as ``git-config``.
 In fact,